cloudevents/spec/discovery.md

 ## API Specification

-This document structure focuses on discovery where each document has a two part key of `provider` and `type`.
-This takes a denormalized view where the composite key of documents is the `provider` and `type`.
-Provider is defined as an arbitrary human readable string and `type` is the CloudEvent `type` attribute.

-### Provider entity Attributes

-The `Provider` entity is the main component of the discovery API.
-This section covers the structure of that entity and the next section describes the requirements for the query API.
+This API is specified as a REST API with well defined entities and relationships between those entities.

+### Entities in the API

+1. `eventprovider`
+2. `type`
+3. `producer`

+The `EventProvider` and `Type` entities form the basis of the directory and can be used to build user experiences around discovery.
+The `Producer` entity is keyed off of `{EventProvider.Name, Type.Name}` and provides the necessary details to create a subscription for events of that `ce-type` from the selected `EventProvider`.

+### Entity Specifications

+This section details the fields that make up each of the entities referenced earlier in this document.

-#### provider
+#### `eventprovider` entity

+Used in discovery for enumerating the different providers represented in this discovery system.

+##### `eventprovider` entity attributes

+###### name

 - Type: `String`
-- Description: Identifies the provider of the event.
-The producer string SHOULD be human readable and can identify a top level producer system.
+- Description: The `name` attribute SHOULD be human readable and can identify a top level event provider system.
 - Constraints:
   - REQUIRED
   - MUST be a non-empty string